 Of course, this is just the beginning.
 The refusal of Jones’s request to dismiss the lawsuit is a win for Pozner and De La Cruz, but it’s a small win.
 The larger, more important fight is still to come, and if it’s the first defamation case against Jones to reach a decision, it will have the potential to impact some or all of the other defamation lawsuits that Sandy Hook survivors and family members have filed against Jones.

 Our Lake Forest, IL libel and slander lawyers concentrate in this area of the law.
-We have defended or prosecuted a number of defamation and libel cases including cases representing a high profile athlete against a well known radio shock jock, a consumer sued by a large car dealer in federal court for negative internet reviews and videos, one of Loyola University’s largest contributors when the head basketball coach sued him for libel after he was fired, a lawyer who was falsely accused of committing fraud with the false allegation published to the Dean of the University of Illinois School of Law where the lawyer attended law school and the President of the University of Illinois.
+We have defended or prosecuted a number of defamation and libel cases, including cases representing a consumer sued by a large luxury used car dealer in federal court for hundreds of negative internet reviews and videos which resulted in substantial media coverage of the suit; one of Loyola University’s largest contributors when the head basketball coach sued him for libel after he was fired; and a lawyer who was falsely accused of committing fraud with the false allegation published to the Dean of the University of Illinois School of Law, where the lawyer attended law school and the President of the University of Illinois.
+One of our partners also participated in representing a high profile athlete against a well-known radio shock jock.

 Our Chicago defamation attorneys defend individuals’ First Amendment and free speech rights to post on Facebook, Yelp and other websites information that criticizes businesses and addresses matters of public concern.
 Our Chicago Cybersquatting attorneys also represent and prosecute claims on behalf of businesses throughout the Chicago area including in Lincolnwood and Skokie who have been unfairly and falsely criticized by consumers and competitors in defamatory publications in the online and offline media.
 We have successfully represented businesses who have been the victim of competitors setting up false rating sites and pretend consumer rating sites that are simply forums to falsely bash or business clients.
 We have also represented and defended consumers First Amendment and free speech rights to criticize businesses who are guilty of consumer fraud and false advertising.

 Lubin Austermuehle’s DuPage County defamation and slander lawyers near Burr Ridge and LaGrange Park have more than three decades of experience helping business clients unravel the complexities of Illinois and out-of-state business laws.
-Our Chicago business, commercial, class-action, and consumer litigation lawyers represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners and shareholders as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
+Our Chicago business litigation lawyers represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners and shareholders as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
-From offices in Oak Brook, near Winnetka, Kenilworth and Evanston, we serve clients throughout Illinois and the Midwest.
+From offices in Oak Brook, near Winnetka, Kenilworth, and Evanston, we serve clients throughout Illinois and the Midwest.
+For a free consultation, you can contact us toll-free at 833-306-4933, locally at 630-333-0333 or online.